jluterek/awesome-ecommerce/README.md

 ### <a name="affiliate"></a>Affiliate

 - [Commission Junction](https://www.cj.com/) - Thrive in the world's largest and most established affiliate marketing ecosystem
-- [LinkConnector](https://www.linkconnector.com/) - LinkConnector is a leading Affiliate Marketing Network whose nimble infrastructure provides the technology and gateway for online merchants to grow brands
+- [LinkConnector](https://www.linkconnector.com/) - LinkConnector is a leading Affiliate Marketing Network whose nimble infrastructure provides the technology and gateway for online merchants to grow brands.

 ### <a name="analytics"></a>Analytics